alex-654/workbook/tutorials/testing.md

 ## Given/When/Then syntax:

+- Given some initial context (the givens),
+- When an event occurs,
+- Then ensure some outcomes.

 - Given the user with ID 1 has username "alice"
 - When getting the username of the user with ID 1
 - Then the username is "alice"